Ukrainian Drones Strike Russian Oil Port and Three Shadow Fleet Tankers

 Background

 Since the full-scale invasion in 2022, Russia has relied heavily on its oil and gas exports to finance its war effort.
-In response, Western nations have imposed a price cap on Russian oil and sanctioned its mainstream shipping and insurance companies.
-To get around these restrictions, Russia has assembled a 'shadow fleet' of several hundred ageing tankers, often registered in countries with lax regulations and operating with questionable insurance.
-These ships are used to transport Russian oil to buyers in Asia and elsewhere, providing a vital stream of revenue for the Kremlin.
-Ukraine has increasingly sought to disrupt this trade by targeting Russia's energy infrastructure.
+In response, Western nations imposed a price cap on Russian oil and sanctioned its mainstream shipping and insurance companies.
+To circumvent these restrictions, Russia assembled a 'shadow fleet' of several hundred ageing tankers, often registered in countries with lax regulations and operating with questionable insurance.
+These ships transport Russian oil to buyers in Asia and elsewhere, providing a vital stream of revenue for the Kremlin.
+Ukraine has increasingly sought to disrupt this trade using domestically developed uncrewed surface vessels (USVs) โ sea drones like the "Magura" and "Sea Baby" โ which have already damaged or destroyed approximately one-third of Russia's Black Sea Fleet and forced the Russian navy to relocate its most valuable assets from occupied Crimea to more distant ports.

 Key Developments